aaratrikafr-jpg/smart-study-planner/README.md

 Added interactive study schedule with UI styling and reminders.

 This project was built to help students plan realistic study schedules and stay consistent with their daily goals.

+Built by a student using real peer feedback.
 ⸻

 🚀 Features